-Incentives for electrically-chargeable vehicles are now applied in all western European countries.
+Incentives for electrically-chargeable vehicles are now applied in many European countries.

-Incentives mainly consist of tax reductions and exemptions, as in countries such as Germany, Portugal and the Netherlands, and bonus payments and premiums for the buyers of electric vehicles in Spain and Luxembourg.
+The incentives mainly consist of tax reductions and exemptions, as in countries such as Austria or Germany, and bonus payments and premiums for the buyers of electric vehicles in France and the UK.
+This document provides an overview of tax incentives for buying electric vehicles in the European Union.

 The European car industry supports the further introduction of fiscal incentives for fuel efficiency.
 Tax measures are an important tool in shaping consumer demand towards fuel-efficient cars and help create a market for breakthrough technologies, notably during the introduction phase.